anoma/nspec/docs/basic_abstractions/index.md

 This section describes the basic abstractions used throughout the protocol specification.

-Following [preliminaries](./preliminaries/index.md), basic abstractions are grouped into three areas of concern:
+Following [[Preliminaries|preliminaries]], basic abstractions are grouped into three areas of concern:

 - encooding, covering how data and code are represented, evaluated, and converted between representations
 - proving, covering how proofs are made and verified, what assumptions are required, and how these are tracked